rotten77/majibo/projects/example/content/templates.md

 ## Bootstrap

 Majibo uses [Bootstrap](https://getbootstrap.com/) CSS framework.
-Main Sass file is placed in `/assets/style.scss` file.
-This files includes Bootstrap file.
+Main Sass file is `/assets/style.scss`.
+This file includes Bootstrap files.
 You have to use Sass compiler to compile it to CSS file.

 I am using [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) extension for VS Code.